THE FAILURE THAT NECESSITATES STRUCTURE

 Insight Compliance occurs when research is designed to meet methodological expectations instead of decision requirements.
 It produces decks built to avoid decision pressure, not evidence designed to withstand it.

-Analytic governance intervenes before execution begins, when this class of failure is still preventable.
+Architecture intervenes before execution begins — at the point where analytic adequacy no longer guarantees decision sufficiency.
+That is when this class of failure is still preventable.

-Analytic governance establishes whether research should proceed, and under what conditions it remains decision-safe.
-Specifically, governance answers three questions before a survey is fielded or a model is built:
+Strategic Decision Architecture establishes whether the work should proceed, and under what conditions it remains decision-safe.
+Specifically, it answers three questions before a survey is fielded or a model is built:

 - Is there a real decision that requires resolution?